Imaging Blackness

-Imaging Blackness is the complex concept of expressing, recognizing, or assigning specific sets of ideas or values used in the depiction of blacks.
+Imaging Blackness is the complex concept of expressing, recognizing, or assigning specific sets of ideas or values used in the depiction of Black people.
 This depiction can be shown through various forms of media: film, television, literature.
-More specifically in film, the portrayal of blacks has been imaged and captured throughout history.
+More specifically in film, the portrayal of Black people has been imaged and captured since the dawn of the medium.

 Origin of term

 "Imaging Blackness" is a term first used by Audrey T. McCluskey in her 2007 book Imaging Blackness: Race and Racial Representation in Film Poster Art.

 Historical overview

 From the beginning of modern cinema, images of African Americans have played a primary role in the cinematic imagination of the West.
 These negative images have promoted a demeaning and undignified image of African Americans as a general group.
-However, simultaneously film has enabled African Americans to covey their creativity and originality, despite some intentions of whites to confine black humanity or use the African American race as a scapegoat.
-The beginning of black presence in American film, started with the concept of "blackface".
-Disguised by the idea of entertainment, white actors painted their faces black and accentuated their lips by covering them with bright red lipstick.
-Their outer appearance reflected society's curiosity of blackness.
-The concept of blackness was initially used to ridicule African Americans, showing white superiority to blacks, but then society became attracted to the controversial concept.
+However, simultaneously film has enabled African Americans to covey their creativity and originality, despite some intentions of White people to confine Black humanity or use the African American race as a scapegoat.

+The beginning of Black presence in American film, started with the concept of "blackface".
+Instead of hiring Black actors to play Black characters, White actors would paint their faces black and accentuate their lips by covering them with bright red lipstick.
+Their outer appearance reflected White society's curiosity around Blackness.
+The concept of Blackness was initially used to ridicule African Americans, showing an imagined White superiority to Black people, but over time society became attracted to the controversial concept.
 Consequently, blackface became a popular fad in American culture.
-Ideas have developed and changed over time, but film has always had the ability to play on society's racial visions.